s0lst1c3/s0lst1c3.github.io/_posts/2016-05-20-xss-session-hijacking-ii.md

 # WebSockets frontend

-Now that are project has been setup, we can start coding the keylogger's frontend.
-The keylogger frontend is the JavaScript code that will be injected into the target page to send keystrokes back to our server.
+Now that the project has been setup, we can start coding the keylogger's frontend.
+The frontend is the JavaScript code that will be injected into the target page to send keystrokes back to our server.
 This code should go in the following file:

 	keylogger/templates/wsk.js

 We start out by creating our onload function.
-This function will initialize our keylogger everytime the infected page is loaded.
-Our onload function starts out by getting a list of every input tag on the target page.
-It then adds an event listener to each one, passing logKeystroke as a callback.
-Our logKeystroke function, the callback, gets executed everytime a 'keydown' event occurs.
-We will define it later in this tutorial.
+This function will initialize our keylogger when the infected page is loaded.
+The onload function begins by obtaining a list of every input tag on the target page.
+It then adds an event listener to each tag, passing logKeystroke as a callback.
+Our logKeystroke function, the callback, gets executed each time a 'keydown' event occurs.
+We will define logKeystroke later in this tutorial.
 We then set our WebSockets namespace and initiate a WebSocket connection with the server.
 Finally, we set up an event handler for 'connect' events emitted from the server.

 {% highlight javascript %}